 Let’s consider the US Presidential election as an example.
 Heading into election day, it was widely believed that Hillary Clinton would win while a surprise victory by Donald Trump would set off a bear market.
 As the election results became clear, the overnight markets seemed to validate these opinions.
 Futures on the S&P 500 fell quickly and trading was halted for a time after a 5% price decline.
 The next day, stocks opened up and continued higher for months.

 This was a faster version of the market action we saw in July.
 Voters in the United Kingdom went to the polls that month to decide whether or not they wanted to stay in the European Union (EU).
 Their decision to leave the EU was viewed as an economic catastrophe by a number of economists, government officials and market experts.
-A one day sell in the benchmark stock market index was quickly followed by a sustained rally.
+A one day sell in the benchmark stock market trading index was quickly followed by a sustained rally.

 Under the Efficient Market Hypothesis (EMH), these trading opportunities shouldn’t exist.
 The EMH tells us that market prices incorporate all known information into the current price.
 New information is immediately incorporated into the price.

 - Screw Up All Of Your Trades And Still Bank 8% Per Month

 The Perfect Trading Strategy for risk-averse conservative traders who want consistent, predictable and reliable weekly and monthly income from trading stocks… even when… they are 100% WRONG on every trade.
 Over a recent 30-day period, a well-known trader used this conservative trading technique to earn a substantial $13,241.50.
 He explains everything (and shows you the PROOF) in his just-released video report.
 I won’t leave this video up forever.
 So watch now because you’re about to discover some things about active trading for weekly and monthly income you’ve never seen before.